5 Green performance

 TABLE 5.5: Scope 3 intensity and portfolio performance (q = 0.2)

-Type avg_return
+type avg_return

-Brown 0.0082212
+Brown 0.1020105

-Green 0.0113688
+Green 0.1561440

-Grey 0.0098796
+Grey 0.1273405

+Note that we could obtain U patterns (or V patterns).
 This can happen if some investors reward green firms, while others bet on more profitable businesses, like for Sin Stocks.

 Such non-linearities are documented in some studies and they also contribute to making the effects harder to discern and the story more complex to tell.